Arif-PhyChem/MLQD/README.md

         'n_states': 8,                  # int:  Number of states (SB) or sites (FMO), default 2 (SB) and 7 (FMO).
         'QDmodel': 'createQDmodel',     # str: createQDmodel, the dafault option is useQDmodel 'QDmodelType': 'OSTL',          # str: Type of model.
-The default option is OSTL 'prepInput' : True,             # str: Prepare input files from the data (Default False) 'XfileIn': 'x_data',            # str: (Optional, npy file) The prepared X file will be saved at the provided file name
+The default option is OSTL 'prepInput' : 'True',           # str: Prepare input files from the data (Default False) 'XfileIn': 'x_data',            # str: (Optional, npy file) The prepared X file will be saved at the provided file name
         'YfileIn': 'y_data',            # str: (Optional, npy file) The prepared Y file will be saved at the provided file name
         'gammaNorm': 500,               # float: Normalizer for Characteristic frequency.
 Default value is 500 in the case of FMO complex and 10 in the case of spin-boson model.
 The same values are also adopted in the provided trained models
         'lambNorm': 520,                # float: Normalizer for System-bath coupling strength.
 Default value is 520 (FMO complex) and 1 (SB model).
 The same values are also adopted in the provided trained models
         'tempNorm': 500,                # float: Normalizer for temperature.
 Default value is 510 (FMO complex) and 1 (SB model).
 The same values are also adopted in the provided trained models.
         'systemType': 'FMO',            # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
-        'hyperParam': True,             # bool: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
+        'hyperParam': 'True',           # str: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
         'patience': 10,                 # int: Patience for early stopping in CNN training 'dataPath': 'data/fmo',         # str: Data path
         'QDmodelOut': 'OSTL_FMO_model'  # str: (Optional), providing a name to save the model at